The History of Virtual Answering machines and their Contemporary relevance

 - The digital telephone answering device came in 1983.
 It was created by Dr. Hashimoto again.

 The answering machines developed into pre-programmed voice mails.
 Such developments eventually laid the foundation of the first virtual answering machine in the 21st century.
 Today, e-receptionists have become widespread among niches.
-They owe their popularity to their cost efficiency and time-saving qualities.
-Let us lastly look into the contemporary relevance of these automatic answering machines.
+They owe their popularity to their cost efficiency and time-saving qualities of SMB phone systems.

 In the fast pacing contemporary world, virtual machines have proved to be a boon for all niches and offices in many ways.
 Some of these advantages are:-